SchizoDuckie/CreateReadUpdateDelete.js/README.md

 ActiveRecord?
 Orm?
 ==================
 ActiveRecord/ORM is a technique that fits perfectly into the DRY (Don't Repeat Yourself) paradigm.
 It takes away all the hassle of creating Insert, Select, Update and Delete database queries.
-You create your class, set some properties, call Persist, and a database record is created automagicaly.
+You create your an instance of your entity, set some properties, call Persist, and a database record is created automagicaly.
 If the object you're referring to already exists in the database, it will be updated.

 Want to find related data?
 Instantiate an object, call Find() on it with the filters you need, and the onComplete callback returns you your data.